 Attach the 2x2x2-inch tee supplied with the boiler to the boiler supply pipe.
-Insert the 2x%-inch bushing (supplied with the boiler) into the branch side of the tee.
+Insert the 2x%-inch bushing (supplied with the boiler) and %-inch nipple (supplied with the boiler) into the branch side of the tee.
 Attach a temporary %-inch shut-off valve (by others) to the nipple and temporarily plug the end of the 2-inch tee.